madetech/handbook/benefits/flexible_holiday.md

 ## How long are you taking?

-We trust you'll use your best judgement when taking holidays but in case you want some guidance on the kind of notice we expect when you take your holiday:
+We trust you'll use your best judgement when taking holidays.
+This is the level of notice we expect when you take your holiday:

-* **Less than 1 week** – We recommend giving at least 2 weeks notice for a 1 day off and closer to 4 weeks notice for more
+* **For 1 day** – you must give at least 2 weeks notice
-* **Between 1 and 2 weeks** – We recommend giving at least 4 weeks notice for this kind of holiday, ideally more.
+* **For between 2 days - 2 weeks** –  ou must give at least 4 weeks notice, and ideally more
-* **Greater than 3 weeks** – Please try to provide at least three months notice, so we can prepare for your absence.
+* **For greater than 2 weeks** – you must give 3 months notice

-If you wish to book holiday outside of these guidelines, please raise this request with your line manager, the ops team or the people team who will help you plan for longer time off.
+If you wish to book holiday outside of these guidelines, please make a request to your Head of Capability, Head of Industry, or Head of Business Service who will help you plan for this time off.

 ## How will it affect your team?